 Student clinicians are expected at all phases of their clinical training to perform at the highest ethical and professional levels.
 The ASHA Code of Ethics will be a centerpiece of clinical education on-campus and in externship settings.
-The Essential Functions document that students sign lists several ways in which ethical conduct is expected.
 The grading rubric that will be used for Practicum and Externship experiences includes standards for professionalism and integrity.
 Augustana College students sign and uphold an honor code that includes a sequence of steps in addressing violations that include, among other offenses, plagiarism, cheating, and reusing assignments (i.e., self-plagiarism).
 For clinically based offenses, an intervention plan may be initiated.